By Ann Diener

 Perhaps he did not need to mention foreign policy.
 The way he would treat people and our environment as Commander in Chief is clearly stated in his words.
 Still, it would have been nice to have his take on what he intends to do to restore our role diplomatically in the world.
 I guess that’s just not that important to most Americans.

-Posted by GPD on May 22, 2016, With 2638 Reads Filed under Government & Politics.
+Posted by GPD on May 22, 2016, With 2641 Reads Filed under Government & Politics.
 You can follow any responses to this entry through the RSS 2.0.
-You can skip to the end and leave a response.
-Pinging is currently not allowed.
+Both comments and pings are currently closed.